 In April 2020, Tehran finally discarded the pretense that its space program was dedicated exclusively to peaceful purposes.
-On April 22, Iran's Revolutionary Guards launched a Noor (Light) satellite into a low Earth orbit to celebrate the 41st anniversary of the founding of the IRGC.
-Launched from a secret missile base, the new spy satellite's path takes it over North Africa and the central Mediterranean, putting Israel within its potential field of vision approximately every 90 minutes.98 Although the satellite was dismissed as a "tumbling webcam in space" by General Jay Raymond, commander of U.S. Space Command, Iran's real achievement focused more on the previously unheard-of satellite carrier, the Qased (Messenger), a three-stage system that used both solid and liquid fuel.99 The technical advances required to launch a satellite are similar to those required to launch an ICBM, and the use of solid fuel could allow Iran to launch a missile more quickly-something that is crucial in an offensive weapon.
+On April 22, Iran's Revolutionary Guards launched a Noor (Light) satellite into a low Earth orbit from a secret missile base to celebrate the 41st anniversary of the IRGC's founding.
+The spy satellite's path takes it over North Africa and the central Mediterranean, putting Israel within its potential field of vision approximately every 90 minutes.
+135 General Jay Raymond, Commander, U.S. Space Command, dismissed the satellite as a "tumbling webcam in space," 136 but Iran's real achievement focused more on the previously unheard-of satellite carrier, the Qased (Messenger), a three-stage system that used both solid and liquid fuel.137 The technical advances required to launch a satellite are similar to those required to launch an ICBM, and the use of solid fuel could allow Iran to launch a missile more quickly-something that is crucial in an offensive weapon.